Agents on Mars Tutorial

 Configuration for the CSE 431 tournament

 Our tournament will consist of pairwise matchups of teams of 10 agents each.
-For easier visualization, the game will be played on a smaller board than the default.
-I have also tentatively set the number of steps to 200.
+Each team will have two of each type of vehicle.
+For easier visualization, the game will be played on a smaller board (15 x 10) than the default.
+Finally, I have tentatively set the number of steps to 200.
 If the agents don't spend much time before deciding on their actions, this will actually go too fast.
 However, if agents take the full 3.5 seconds allowed to choose their actions, games will take over 10 minutes.
 Below is a sample config file for the server that has two teams named A and B. In the actual competition, I'll use your official teamnames and give each team an individual password.
 However, for now you can use either team A or B to test your agents.

 I have prepared sample config files for agents that allow you to have teams of 10 dummy agents and/or the team Tagaryen.
 Here's a zip of the sample files: